 Before developing specific solutions, review your current workforce planning strategies.
-Which strategies are working well, which are working somewhat and which aren't working at all?
+Which strategies are working well, which are working somewhat and which ones aren't working at all?
 Consider each strategy and the reasons for your response.
 Is there a better solution?

-Various resources to support you in finding working solutions are located at www.qff.org.au/resources
+Various resources to support you in finding working solutions are located at www.jobsqueensland.qld.qov.au/wpc